Heimdall: Prose Edda

 At the beginning of Skáldskaparmál, Heimdall is mentioned as having attended a banquet in Asgard with various other deities.
-Later in the book, Húsdrápa, a poem by 10th century skald Úlfr Uggason, is cited, during which Heimdall is described as having ridden to Baldr's funeral pyre.
+Later in the book, a citation from Húsdrápa, a poem by 10th-century skald Úlfr Uggason, describes Heimdall riding to Baldr's funeral pyre.

-In chapter 8, means of referring to Heimdall are provided; "son of nine mothers", "guardian of the gods", "the white As" (see Poetic Edda discussion regarding hvítastr ása above), "Loki's enemy", and "recoverer of Freyja's necklace".
+In chapter 8, means of referring to Heimdall are provided: "son of nine mothers", "guardian of the gods", "the white As" (see Poetic Edda discussion regarding hvítastr ása above), "Loki's enemy", and "recoverer of Freyja's necklace".
 The section adds that the poem Heimdalargaldr is about him, and that, since the poem, "the head has been called Heimdall's doom: man's doom is an expression for sword".
 Heimdallr is the owner of Gulltoppr, is also known as Vindhlér, and is a son of Odin.
 Heimdall visits Vágasker and Singasteinn and there vied with Loki for Brísingamen.
 According to the chapter, the skald Úlfr Uggason composed a large section of his Húsdrápa about these events and that Húsdrápa says that the two were in the shape of seals.
 A few chapters later, ways of referring to Loki are provided, including "wrangler with Heimdall and Skadi", and section of Úlfr Uggason's Húsdrápa is then provided in reference:

 Renowned defender [Heimdall] of the powers' way [Bifrost], kind of counsel, competes with Farbauti's terribly sly son at Singastein.
 Son of eight mothers plus one, might of mood, is first to get hold of the beautiful sea-kidney [jewel, Brisingamen].
 I announce it in strands of praise.

 The chapter points out that in the above Húsdrápa section Heimdall is said to be the son of nine mothers.

 Heimdall is mentioned once in Háttatal.
 There, in a composition by Snorri Sturluson, a sword is referred to as "Vindhlér's helmet-filler", meaning "Heimdall's head".